The Essential Guide to Commercial Plumbing Valves

 The Function of Butterfly Valves

 These valves control or isolate the flow of liquids and gases, which can be operated manually or with an actuator.
-A butterfly valve’s primary function is to control the flow of fluids in a pipeline with an on/off function, regulate flow by using throttle or regulate flow and flow isolation.
+A butterfly valve’s primary function is to control the flow of fluids in a pipeline with an on/off function, regulate flow by using throttle or regulate flow and isolation.

 Types of Butterfly Valves